The Core: Production

 The Core began development in the late 1990s under producer David Foster for Paramount Pictures and was one of several Journey to the Center of the Earth inspired projects in development at the time along with Inner Earth at 20th Century Fox and a straight adaptation of the novel at Walt Disney Pictures.
 Initially Peter Hyams had been announced to be in final negotiations to direct.
-In September 2001, it was announced Jon Amiel had signed on to direct.
-That same month, it was announced Aaron Eckhart had signed on to star in the film with co-star Hilary Swank joining the following month in October.
+In September 2001, it was announced that Jon Amiel had signed on to direct.
+That same month, it was also announced that Aaron Eckhart had signed on to star in the film with co-star Hilary Swank joining the following month in October.